jmcdo29/nest-commander/apps/docs/docs/schematics/usage.md

 --name=<name>         Command name.
 --path=<name>         The path to create the service.
 --sourceRoot=<name>   NestJS service source root directory.
---flat                Whether or not a directory is created. (default: fale) --spec                Whether or not a spec file is generated. (default: true) --default             Whether or not the command is the default command for the CLI. (default: false) --question=<name>     The name of the related question set.
+--flat                Whether or not a directory is created. (default: false) --spec                Whether or not a spec file is generated. (default: true) --default             Whether or not the command is the default command for the CLI. (default: false) --question=<name>     The name of the related question set.